-- How to Check How Many PCIe Slots Do I Have?
+- How do I Check How Many PCIe Slots I Have?

 - 10 Things That Can Be Plugged In PCIe Slots

-You can most certainly plug a PCIe x1 card in a PCIe x16 slot.
-This is is due to the PCIe design which allows cross compatibility.
+You can plug a PCIe x1 card into a PCIe x16 slot.
+This is due to the PCIe design, which allows cross-compatibility.

-As discussed earlier, PCIe x1 slot has just one PCIe lane.
-It also happens to be the smallest PCIe slot on motherboards.
+As discussed earlier, the PCIe x1 slot has just one PCIe lane.
+It also happens to be the most undersized PCIe slot on motherboards.

 On the other hand, we have the x16 PCIe slot.
 Unlike the x1, this one has whopping 16 lanes.
-This slot happens to be the largest slot found on consumer motherboards.
+This slot happens to be the most prominent slot found on consumer motherboards.

 The higher the lane count, the higher would be its throughput rate.
-An x16 slot can handle the data transfer rate of very powerful devices like a graphics card.
+An x16 slot can handle the data transfer rate of compelling devices like graphics cards.

 So What is PCIe Cross and Backward Compatibility?

-PCIe cross compatibility means that not only can a PCIe x1 card fit in an x16, it can also fit in x4 and x8 slots.
-Similarly an x4 card can also fit in x8 or x16 slots.
+PCIe cross compatibility means that a PCIe x1 card can fit in an x16, but it can also fit in x4 and x8 slots.
+Similarly, an x4 card can also work in x8 or x16 slots.

-Also, there is no danger of physical damage if you install a smaller card in a bigger slot.
-While an x16 slot may be larger than the PCIe x1 connector on the card, with a firm fastening in the motherboard, your card will barely move around.
+Also, there is no danger of physical damage if you install a smaller card in a more prominent slot.
+While an x16 space may be larger than the PCIe x1 connector on the card, with a firm fastening in the motherboard, your card will barely move around.

-Of course, plugging in a PCIe x1 card into a PCIe x16 slot, you bring up a few demerits that need to be addressed.
-These won’t hamper the performance of the card, but for the overall build, it can present an issue.
+Of course, plugging a PCIe x1 card into a PCIe x16 slot brings up a few demerits that need to be addressed.
+These won’t hamper the card’s performance, but they can present an issue for the overall build.

 Also Read in Detail: Is PCIe Backward Compatible?